 With progressive, the frame is scanned in top-to-bottom row order from highest to the lowest; every pixel is refreshed in order and one full image is displayed after another in rapid succession.
 This is much more like traditional film where full frames fly by and the faster they move, the smoother the motion looks – like a flip book, which we’ll talk about again soon.
 Unlike in 60i, in 60p will have a true 60 full frames per second.

-1080p vs 1080i will produce the same frame size resolution of 1920 × 1080 pixels but not the same quality results – I vs P matters, as does frame rate.
-The specs of the 5D Mark IV above show the different frame rates and frame size options for this popular camera.
+1080p vs 1080i will produce the same frame size resolution of 1920 × 1080 pixels.
+It will not product the same quality results.
+I vs P matters, as does frame rate.
+The specs of the 5D Mark IV above show different frame rates and frame size options.
 Note the main frame size options of 4K, FHD, and HD.
-Standard frame sizes change over time and there are always outliers (I’m looking at you, IMAX) but the main choices are SD (480), HD (720), Full HD (1080), 4K Ultra HD, 6K, and 8K, with some additional outliers in-between and beyond – but these are the accepted “standards.”
+Standard frame sizes change over time.
+Plus, there are always outliers (I’m looking at you, IMAX).
+The main choices are SD (480), HD (720), Full HD (1080), 4K Ultra HD, 6K, and 8K.
+There are some additional outliers in-between and beyond.
+But these are the accepted “standards.”

 You may notice in the chart above the absence of a video output frame size that matches the camera’s full frame (6720 x 4480) size potential – why is this?
 Some interpolation (frames inserted between real frames in the source to reduce motion artifacts/compensate for display motion blur) is taking place and the reason why is the camera’s capacity to handle the enormous computational processing task of recording 24-30 frames of information per second at the 4K size.
 Higher-end video-specific models, such as the C300 and the Red Scarlet 8K, have more sophisticated electronics and processing and can record massive video files at many frame rates and sizes.
 In short, the 5D Mark IV can only handle so much when recording video.

 Understanding Frame Rates